LinkTheCoder/LinkTheCoder/README.md

 - 💽 Scratching on the surface of server-side languages as Node.js and Python

-- 🛜 Looking at basic of Devops as well learning a bit about github actions, docker etc.
+- 🛜 Looking at basic of Devops as well learning basics about github actions, docker etc.

 - 🎮 Creator of the mystery PC game: [**BEAST CRIMES**](https://www.beastcrimes.com/)